BackmanLab/PWSpy/README.md

 ## Building from source and distributing
 `{blah}` indicates a blank spot named 'blah' that you need to fill in.
+Automatic Method:
+use the python in your `base` anaconda environment to run `installScripts\build.py`.
+This will update the version to the `_version` file and run the conda-build and deploy steps.
+You will need to have gitpython, and conda-build installed.
+The version in `setup.py` and pwspy's __version__ variable come from the `_version` file.
+The `meta.yaml` file for the conda package creates the version information on it's own from GIT. they should match.
+It can be understood as `a.b.c.d-xyz` where `a.b.c` are numbers set in the Git tags, `d` is the number of commits since
+`a.b.c` was tagged, `xyz` is the short sha hash for the git commit.

+Manual Method:
 Building conda package from source:
-navigate to the root directory of the project and use `conda-build .. --output-folder {outputDestination}` to build the package.
+navigate to the root directory of the project and use `conda-build . --output-folder {outputDestination}` to build the package.
 (You will need to make sure that the `conda-forge` channel is in your `conda.rc` file.
 Copy `install.bat` from the `installScripts` folder to `{outputDestination}`.
 The `{outputDestination}` folder is all that is needed for distribution.